 When the Company determines that a Member advance is not collectible, the uncollectible amount is written-off as a reduction to both the allowance and the gross asset balance.
 Subsequent recoveries are recorded when received and are recorded as a recovery of the allowance for expected credit losses.
-Any change in the assumptions used in analyzing a specific Member advance may result in an additional allowance for expected credit losses being recognized in the period in which the change occurs.
+Any change in circumstances related to a specific Member advance may result in an additional allowance for expected credit losses being recognized in the period in which the change occurs.